Traditional Approach to Natural Language Processing

 Spam Detection

-Spam emails can easily be detected by Naïve Bayes classifiers that use prior knowledge about spam’s properties through analyzing word frequencies in the emails.
+Spam emails can easily be detected by Naïve Bayes classifiers that use prior knowledge about spam’s properties by analyzing word frequencies in the emails.

 Sentiment Analysis